blackorpheus076/Nextcloud-Backup-Restore/README.md

 In order to create a backup, simply call the script *NextcloudBackup.sh* on your Nextcloud machine.
 If this script is called without parameter, the backup is saved in a directory with the current time stamp in your main backup directory: As an example, this would be */media/hdd/nextcloud_backup/20170910_132703*.
 The backup script can also be called with a parameter specifying the main backup directory, e.g. *./NextcloudBackup.sh /media/hdd/nextcloud_backup*.
-In this case, the directory specified will be used as main backup directory.
+In this case, the directory specified will be used as main backup directory. **not tested with ssh**
+If ssh is used, the script will create/update a pull directory with the last changes from the distant nextcloud instance.

 You can also call this script by cron.
 Example (at 2am every night, with log output):

 `0 2 * * * /path/to/scripts/Nextcloud-Backup-Restore/NextcloudBackup.sh  > /path/to/logs/Nextcloud-Backup-$(date +\%Y\%m\%d\%H\%M\%S).log 2>&1`

 ## Restore
+**not yet adapted for ssh**
 Call *NextcloudRestore.sh* in order to restore a backup.\
 When this script is called without parameters, it lists the backups available for restore.\
 In order to restore a backup, call this script with a parameter specifying the name (i.e. timestamp) of the backup to be restored.
 In this example, this would be *20170910_132703*.
 The full command for a restore would be *./NextcloudRestore.sh 20170910_132703*.